How does this medication work? What will it do for me?

 - She will have pregnancy tests at 28-day intervals throughout treatment.

 - She has received and understands information regarding the risks of having babies with deformities associated with acitretin exposure.

 - She has severe psoriasis or other severe skin disease, as judged by the doctor.

 - She will have pregnancy tests every 1 to 3 months for at least 3 years after the last dose of acitretin.

 Acitretin must not be taken by pregnant women.
-As well, women must not become pregnant while taking acitretin and should use effective birth control for at least 3years after stopping this medication.
+As well, women must not become pregnant while taking acitretin and should use effective birth control for at least 1 month before starting this medication, while taking this medication, and for 3 years after stopping this medication.
 Women should not breast-feed while taking acitretin or for 3 years after stopping the medication.

 Alcohol must not be consumed while taking acitretin and for 2 months after stopping the treatment.

 What side effects are possible with this medication?